West Midlands Police

-West Midlands Police is a partner, alongside Staffordshire Police, in the Central Motorway Police Group.
+West Midlands Police was a partner, alongside Staffordshire Police, in the Central Motorway Police Group which was recently disbanded and the officers returned to their respective forces.
 The force is party to a number of other resource sharing agreements including the National Police Air Service.

 History

 Regional policing in the West Midlands prior to 1974

 Prior to the formation of West Midlands Police as it is known today, the area now covered by the force was served by a total of six smaller constabularies.
 These constabularies were as follows: